Cawayan

-Cawayan had an approximate income of Php 90,785,714.09 in 2012.

 History

 Cawayan was created as a municipality from portions of Milagros through Executive Order No. 244 signed by President Elpidio Quirino on July 18, 1949.

 Geography

+Cawayan is 64 km from Masbate City.
+It shares road crossings with the municipalities of Uson, Dimasalang, Palanas, and Placer.
+From Cawayan Port, Milagros is 46 64 km away and Bogo, Cebu is 110 km away.

 Barangays

 Cawayan is politically subdivided into 37 barangays.
+Each barangay consists of puroks and some have sitios.